sven2101/leadPlus/README.md

-# LeadPlus+
+# LeadPlus+ a Lead Management System

-This repository contains a software-as-a-service application to manage your leads, generate offers and make sales.
+This repository contains a software-as-a-service application for managing your leads, offers and sales by yourself or your team.
+The goal of **LeadPlus** is to support your work with **intelligent functions**, to **automate processes** in dealing with your leads and to **get important performance indicators** from your business in order to **maximize your sales**.

 <img src="photos/manage_leads.png" width="100%"></img> <img src="photos/statistics.png" width="100%"></img>
 <img src="photos/templates.png" width="100%"></img> <img src="photos/email.png" width="100%"></img>